A QUICK SUMMARY – FOR THE BUSY ONES

 Please raise your hand, if you’ve ever heard about the minimum viable product (MVP) and have no clue what it is.
-When you talk to software development companies or startups itself, you will often hear about the MVP and Agile Methodologies.
+When you talk to software development companies or startups itself, you will often hear about the MVP, Agile Methodologies and the Product Design Sprint.

 It might be that you have a great idea for a product/platform/mobile app/e-commerce.
 This idea will make your company grow and moreover show to your bosses what a motivated employee you are.
 You want to make this idea fast into reality.